brijnandan/Lessons/git/readme.md

 ##This doc describes how to install and understand the concepts of gitlab.

 reasons for choosing gitlab.
-1. community edition is free.
+1. community edition is free. <br />
-2. easy installation.
+2. easy installation.<br />
-3. UI features.
+3. UI features.<br />
-4. No seperate review software required.
+4. No seperate review software required.<br />
-5. minimal configuration from backend.
+5. minimal configuration from backend.<br />

 ### The documents has below mentioned topics,
 ### 1. requirements and installation.